StenDoipanni/semantic-memes/README.md

 ## 🙏 Acknowledgments

 - Anthropic for Claude API
-- Ollama for local LLM support
+- HuggingFace for open-source vision-language models
 - RDFLib for ontology processing
 - The meme analysis research community